-Best Practice 1 - Counsel should exercise sound judgment in determining whether and when to file motions for summary judgment or partial summary judgment, and file motions only when counsel truly believes it can demonstrate that there are no genuine material facts in dispute and only to Best Practice 2 - The court should retain control over the timing and number of summary judgment Best Practice 3 - When considering thresholds or controls governing the filing and the timing of summary judgment motions, the court should remain mindful of the parties' right to summary Best Practice 4 - The court may consider imposing reasonable limits on the number of summary judgment motions filed, while recognizing circumstances where multiple summary judgment motions are appropriate.
-In suitable cases, the court may consider permitting multiple motions at different Best Practice 5 - Counsel should proactively work with opposing counsel to identify those instances where multiple motions at different stages would be appropriate and only request the court to permit multiple motions when counsel believes it is truly warranted, considering the exceptional amount of Best Practice 6 - In evaluating whether to implement an expedited procedure for early summary judgment motions, the court should consider whether the benefit of that process in the particular case warrants entertaining such motions.
-5 Best Practice 7 - Counsel should proactively work with opposing counsel to establish suitable procedures to assist the court in evaluating the merits of having an early summary judgment process, Best Practice 8 - Counsel should meet and confer about the length of summary judgment briefs, the number of statements of undisputed fact, and the number of exhibits, and request only reasonable limits on the submissions.
-The court should impose appropriate limits on these submissions as Best Practice 9 - Counsel should exercise restraint in the number of motions and volume of Best Practice 10 - The court should consider requiring the movant to include a statement of undisputed facts supported by the record, and requiring the opposing party to respond with a Best Practice 11 - Lead counsel should carefully review any summary judgment motion prior to filing Best Practice 12 - The court should consider requiring the movant to submit a certification from lead counsel verifying that counsel has carefully reviewed the motion prior to filing and believes no
+Best Practice 1 - Counsel should exercise sound judgment in determining whether and when to file motions for summary judgment or partial summary judgment, and file motions only when counsel truly believes that there are no genuine material facts in dispute and only to eliminate trial or to narrow significantly the scope of issues for trial Best Practice 2 - The court should retain control over the timing and number of summary judgment motions filed Best Practice 3 - When considering thresholds or controls governing the filing and the timing of summary judgment motions, the court should remain mindful of the parties' rights to summary judgment when the requirements of Rule 56 are met Best Practice 4 - The court may consider imposing reasonable limits on the number of summary judgment motions filed, while recognizing circumstances where multiple summary judgment motions are appropriate.
+In suitable cases, the court may consider permitting multiple motions at different stages of the case Best Practice 5 - Counsel should proactively work with opposing counsel to identify those instances where multiple motions at different stages would be appropriate and only request the court to permit multiple motions when counsel believes it is truly warranted, considering the exceptional amount of time that each summary judgment motion requires of the courts Best Practice 6 - In evaluating whether to implement an expedited procedure for early summary judgment motions, the court should consider whether the benefit of that process in the particular case warrants entertaining such motions Best Practice 7 - Counsel should proactively work with opposing counsel to establish suitable procedures to assist the court in evaluating the merits of having an early summary judgment process, and only request the court to permit such early motions when warranted Best Practice 8 - Counsel should meet and confer about the length of summary judgment briefs, the number of statements of undisputed fact, and the number of exhibits, and request only reasonable limits on the submissions.
+The court should impose appropriate limits on these submissions as warranted in an individual case Best Practice 9 - Counsel should exercise restraint in the number of motions and volume of supporting papers filed Best Practice 10 - The court should consider requiring the movant to include a statement of undisputed facts supported by the record, and requiring the opposing party to respond with a counter-statement of facts pointing to the record to show genuine issues of material fact disputes7 Best Practice 11 - Lead counsel should carefully review any summary judgment motion prior to filing to verify that the motion is timely and well founded Best Practice 12 - The court should consider requiring the movant to submit a certification from lead counsel verifying that counsel has carefully reviewed the motion prior to filing and believes no genuine material issues are in dispute and the motion is well founded